turonova/cryoTIGER/README.md

 <tutorial_data>/<interpolated_TS>
 ```

-*   In order to obtain the aligned stack for the input to cryoTIGER, we recomment to use IMOD `newstack` command:
+* To obtain the aligned stack for input to cryoTIGER, we recommend using the IMOD `newstack` command:
 ```
 newstack -bin 2 -InputFile /path/to/input/{TOMO_ID}_dose-filt.st \
             -xform /path/to/input/alignment_files/{TOMO_ID}.xf -origin -nearest \